5 Ways to Achieve Nurse Job Satisfaction

 “I like the teamwork,” Broadbent said.
 “You feel like you are a part of the decision-making process, and your opinion really counts.”

 Deb Griffin, RN, MSN, CCM, COS-C, staff development coordinator at NVNA and Hospice in Norwell, Mass., found her work-life balance and nurse job satisfaction in home health nursing.

 “Flexibility of hours, one-on-one opportunities with patients and families and a more predictable scheduling allow for better work-life balance, which promotes job satisfaction,” said Griffin, who also recommends continuing to grow in the profession by pursuing an advanced degree or certification.

 Thompson spearheaded the creation of self-care initiatives called Healthy Healers at Craig Hospital, which has a dedicated quiet room for nurses to meditate and do yoga.
 She offers nurses hand and chair massages and brings cookies at off-hours.
 A case manager and occupational therapist offer mediation classes.
 When it comes to nursing job satisfaction, Thompson emphasizes the importance of rest, nutrition, exercise, family and friends, fun, mindfulness, reflection, and meditation.

 “Essentially all nurses and caregivers put themselves last when it comes to prioritizing needs,” Thompson said.
 “They put the needs of their patients, their families, their employers, and even their communities before their own.
 It’s in a nurse’s DNA.”

 Yet, you can’t take care of others well if you are not taking care of yourself.

 SEEKING greater job satisfaction?
-NurseChoice can help you find it, with an exciting travel nursing job in your choice of locations.
+NurseChoice can help you find it, with an exciting contract nursing job in your choice of locations.